 A: Yes.
 The SIAS must be completed on-site and signed by all parties on the same day.

-Q: Must a monthly income amount be listed on page 1 and/or the cash value of an asset listed on page 2 of the SIAS?
+Q: Must a monthly income amount be listed on page one and the cash value of an asset listed on page two of the SIAS?

 A: Yes.
 Any question that is answered with a "yes" must be completed fully.